Test Drive Unlimited: Solar Crown review – jump leads required

 How does it play?

-The online element means you have a constantly active map full of players – great for making the game feel alive and provides opportunities to race real people pretty seamlessly when it works.
-But you’re at the behest of having a stable internet connection or relying on TDU’s own server limitations; when we tried to modify our first car – an Alpine A110, no less – a ‘server error’ message popped up preventing us from simply upgrading it.
+The online element means you, in theory, have a constantly active map full of players – great for making the game feel alive and provides opportunities to race real people pretty seamlessly when it works.
+But our experiences of the worlds felt empty; we saw very few players in worlds and the opportunity to race real people entering the same race as you hasn’t happened to us once in our experience.
+You’re also at the behest of having a stable internet connection or relying on TDU’s own server limitations; when we tried to modify our first car in the preliminary access days ahead of launch a ‘server error’ message popped up preventing us from simply upgrading it.
 That’s a first in my experience of racing games.

 There’s real depth to the sound, however.
 Every car we’ve experienced so far sounds impressively accurate, with exhaust noises bouncing off walls, turbo wastegate flutters kicking in (with cars that have them applied, obviously) and noticeable changes in the engine and wind rushing sounds between having the roof up or down on a convertible.